colinnewell/pcap2mysql-log/README.md

 ## Thanks

-A big thank you to Nadja for helping figure out the MySQL traffic and starting some of the code when it was at a nascent stage.
+A big thank you to Nadja for helping figure out the MySQL traffic and starting some of the foundational code when it was at a nascent stage.
 Her help got it going at a point where I was feeling blocked.

 Wireshark has provided a useful reference point for checking my results.